-If the lender gets a judgment against you, the court will order the sale.
-A notice of the sale must be published in a newspaper, advertised in a public place, and posted on the county website (if there is one) for three weeks prior to the date of the foreclosure sale.
-Wis.
-Stat. § 815.31.
+A notice of the sale must be published in a newspaper, advertised in a public place, and posted on the county website, if there is one, for three weeks before the date of the foreclosure sale.
+(Wis.
+Stat. § 815.31).

-“Reinstating” is when you catch up on the defaulted mortgage's missed payments (plus fees and costs) in order to stop a foreclosure.
-(Learn more about reinstatement to avoid foreclosure.)
+“Reinstating” is when you catch up on the defaulted mortgage's missed payments, plus fees and costs, to stop a foreclosure.

 Under Wisconsin law, you have the right to reinstate before judgment.
 The court will then dismiss the foreclosure.
-You can also reinstate after judgment, which will stay (postpone) the case.
-If you miss another payment, the foreclosure will proceed.
-Wis.
-Stat. § 846.05.
+You can reinstate after judgment, which will stay (postpone) the case; but if you miss another payment, the foreclosure can proceed.
+(Wis.
+Stat. § 846.05).

-When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+When the total mortgage debt exceeds the foreclosure sale price, the difference is called a deficiency.
+Some states allow the bank to seek a personal judgment—called a deficiency judgment—against the borrower for this amount.
+Other states prohibit deficiency judgments with anti-deficiency laws.

-Deficiency judgments are allowed in Wisconsin if the lender requests one in the complaint.
-Wis.
-Stat. § 846.04.
-The foreclosing lender will often waive the deficiency, though, in order to shorten the redemption period to six months.
-Wis.
-Stat. § 846.101.
-(For a summary of the deficiency law in Wisconsin, see Wisconsin Laws on Post-Foreclosure Deficiency Judgments.)
+Deficiency judgments are allowed in Wisconsin if the bank requests one in the complaint.
+(Wis.
+Stat. § 846.04).
+The foreclosing bank will often waive the deficiency, though, to shorten the redemption period.
+(Wis.
+Stat. § 846.101).
+(For a summary of the deficiency judgment laws in Wisconsin, see Nolo’s article Deficiency Judgment After Foreclosure in Wisconsin.)